 Personal Leave

 Full-time employees are entitled to two (2) days of paid personal leave each school year.
 Part-time employees or employees who work for less than a full year are entitled to a prorata part of the authorized personal leave days calculated to the nearest one-half (1/2) day.
 Your supervisor must approve the leave date, but no reasons will be required for the leave.
+Employees taking personal leave must file a personal affidavit on their return to work stating that the leave was personal in nature.

 No more than one (1) certified and one (1) classified employee per building may take personal leave on a given day.
 Those employees making earliest application shall be given preference.
 Requests for personal leave must be submitted a minimum of 1 week prior to the date requested.
 Personal leave shall not be taken on the last work day before a vacation or holiday, or on the first day following a vacation or holiday, or taken in the first two (2) weeks or the last two (2) weeks of the school year.
 For purposes of this policy, holidays are defined as school days officially designated in the school calendar as holidays and days that have been excluded from the school calendar.
 03.1231/03.2231